TTLabs/EvaporateJS/README.md

 ## ATTENTION -- Updated 18 November 2016
 There is a release candidate of Evaporate that is rebuild of the original code.
-The primary changes are its suport for ES6 Promises and parallel file uploading.
+The primary changes are its support for ES6 Promises and parallel file uploading.
 The branch code is here tagged as [r2.0.0-rc.4](https://github.com/TTLabs/EvaporateJS/tree/r2.0.0-rc.4).

 To install the release candidate: